datawagovau/ckanext-datawagovautheme/README.md

 This CKAN extension will contain customisations and styling for data.wa.gov.au, including:

-* stylesheet
+* stylesheet (to be similar to data.wa.gov.au, based on readysteadygov template)
-* custom metadata schema (ckanext-scheming)
+* custom metadata schema (to be used with ckanext-scheming)
-* custom harvesters (modified to work with our custom schema)
-* custom templates (e.g. ckanext-spatial sidebar preview)
+* custom templates (e.g. geospatial coverate preview, page header)